 In 1972 the community proposed a scheme in to plant trees in the streets of the town, with every street having different trees or shrubs.
 And so Berry became known as the “Town of Trees”.

-The Berry & District Historical Society in conjunction with the Berry Chamber of Commerce and Tourism have developed the short historical walk around the commercial centre of Berry via Google Maps below.
+The Berry & District Historical Society in conjunction with the Berry Chamber of Commerce and Tourism have developed the short interactive historical walk around the commercial centre of Berry via Google Maps below.
 You can also download a pdf of the short walking tour.

 The Berry Township Historical Walking Trail is available via pdf format.
 Download here.

 The Trail starts at the drinking fountain on Prince Alfred Street, near the corner of Queen Street.
 From here the walk moves into the southern side of town, where the heritage is more from the Late Victorian and Edwardian eras.
 Going down Prince Alfred Street the walk takes you into Railway Street to look at Berry’s heritage-listed train station, before taking in Alexandra, Victoria and Princess Streets, where you can admire classic weatherboard cottages, the historic Courthouse and other original buildings.

 Returning to Prince Alfred Street, you can take a little detour to the north side of town, crossing over the main street then turning into Albert Street to view two of the churches there.

 The final section of the walk takes you slightly out of town, crossing over Broughton Mill Creek and exploring Pulman Street, where the original settlement of Broughton was located.
 From here you can enjoy a pleasant stroll past dairy farmland to the David Berry Hospital on Tannery Road.